MaYingHu/MaYingHu.github.io/README.md

 As part of my *CS-499: Computer Science Capstone* class, I performed the following enhancements:

-1. I simplified the functions employed to drive the LEDs from one for each of the possible permutations (four in all, in the case of two LEDs) to one total, taking a bit-field as function argument (with each bit corresponding to the state of a particular LED): this not only streamlined the existing code but would also make it much simpler to extend if a singaling mechanism with more than two elements were to be employed in the future;
+1. I simplified the functions employed to drive the LEDs from one function for each of the possible permutations (four functions in all, in the case of two LEDs) to one function total, taking a bit-field as function argument (with each bit corresponding to the state of a particular LED): this not only streamlined the existing code but would also make it much simpler to extend if a signalling mechanism with more than two elements were to be employed in the future;
-2. I decomposed the signaling function into its most fundamental elements.
+2. I decomposed the signalling function into its most fundamental elements.
 In my initial submission, I had hardcoded each message as a switch statement examining every possible $500ms$ phase in the message's lifetime, an approach which was both tedious and error-prone.
 For the enhancement, only the individual Morse symbols (*i.e.*, the dot, the dash and the pause) were taken phase-by-phase: the message as a whole was iterated over character-by-character, each character in turn was transcribed into its Morse equivalent, and then that Morse code was iterated over with each symbol being signalled phase-by-phase;
 3. I created a function containing a switch statement to transcribe characters into their Morse equivalent in order to facilitate the above enhancement.
-Not all characters have a Morse equivalent, so I made the decision to replace all such characters with a space;
+Not all characters have a Morse equivalent, so I made the decision to replace those characters that do not with a space;
 4. I stored the available messages in an array, and separated the button functions to cycle forwards or backwards through that array; previously, both buttons performed the same function of switching from one message to the other.
 The user need only add or remove strings from the array to change the selection of messages available.

 While my initial attempt ran correctly, the enhancements have made the code more reusable and extendable as it is now straightforward to add an arbitrary number of messages which will be signaled in the same way, and the list can be navigated either forwards or backwards depending upon which button is pressed.
 This shows an ability to look beyond the most basic requirements to create a better-organized and more flexible system which not only meets the initial specifications but provides a basis for further development of the code.